gavingroovygrover/qu/README.md

 By remembering a few simple rules, we can easily mix and mingle Go and Qu source code in the same file.

-In Go, our 3 categories are identifier are global (the 25 keywords and 39 special identifiers), public (uppercase-initial identifiers), and private (all identifiers beginning with an underscore or lowercase letter, except the 25 keywords).
+In Go, the 3 categories of identifier are global (the 25 keywords and 39 special identifiers), public (uppercase-initial identifiers), and private (all identifiers beginning with an underscore or lowercase letter, except the 25 keywords).

 In Qu, our 3 categories of identifier match more intuitively to their lexical class.
 They are: